milk-v/milkv.io/docs/duo/application-development/wiringx.md

 This article will be divided into the following four parts to introduce how to develop applications on Duo using wiringX:

-1. wiringX APIs
+1. Configuration of the application compilation environment based on wiringX
 2. Basic usage code demonstration
-3. Configuration of the application compilation environment based on wiringX
-4. Introduction to some demos and projects implemented using wiringX
+3. Introduction to some demos and projects implemented using wiringX
+4. wiringX APIs

-If you are already familiar with the usage of wiringX, you can directly refer to our sample code:  [duo-examples](https://github.com/milkv-duo/duo-examples)
+If you are already familiar with the usage of wiringX, you can directly refer to our sample code: [duo-examples](https://github.com/milkv-duo/duo-examples).

 Please note that many pin functions of the Duo series are multiplexed.
 When using `wiringX` to control the functions of each pin, it is important to confirm the current state of the pin to ensure it matches the desired functionality.
 If it doesn't, you can use the `duo-pinmux` command to switch it to the desired function.

 Please refer to the detailed usage instructions for more information：[pinmux](https://milkv.io/docs/duo/application-development/pinmux).

+## Duo series wiringX pin numbers

-### Duo/Duo256M wiringX numbers
+### Duo/Duo256M

 The wiringX pin numbers of Duo and Duo256M are consistent with the pin name numbers.
 However, the blue LED control pin is not available on the 40-pin physical pinout, and its wiringX pin number is `25`.